FAQs on Admission into the FPE B.S. Program

 External transfer students who have completed at least 30 semester hours (or 45 quarter hours), not including AP or IB hours, are not required to provide SAT scores or high school transcripts.
 External transfer applicants with fewer hours are required to provide these even if they have met the gateway criteria.

-A database showing how courses at other institutions transfer to UMCP is available at the Transfer Credit Center www.tce.umd.edu.
-If you have taken a course that is not in the database, you can send a syllabus to email@example.com and request to have it reviewed for UMCP equivalency.
+A database showing how courses at other institutions transfer to UMD is available at the Transfer Credit Center www.tce.umd.edu.
+If you have taken a course that is not in the database, you can send a syllabus to firstname.lastname@example.org and request to have it reviewed for UMCP equivalency.
 Transfer credit generally requires a grade of 2.0 or better.

 6. When should transfer students apply?